 Q. How do I keep information confidential?

-- Properly secure, label and (when appropriate) dispose of confidential Splunk material
+• Properly secure, label and (when appropriate) dispose of confidential

-- Safeguard confidential information that we receive from others under non-disclosure agreements
+• Safeguard confidential information that we receive from others under

-- Take steps to keep trade secrets and other confidential intellectual property secret
+• Take steps to keep trade secrets and other confidential intellectual

-- Confirm that all such information is properly used and returned when appropriate
+• Confirm that all such information is properly used and returned or destroyed when

 Outside Communications and Research

-Be extremely cautious with posting opinions or information about Splunk on the Web (e.g., social media), even if not confidential, since they may be unintentionally attributed to Splunk.
-We should never discuss the company with the press, investors or analysts unless we’ve been explicitly authorized to do so by Corporate Communications or Investor Relations.
-Get approval from your manager and Corporate Communications or Investor Relations before accepting any public speaking engagement where you will be discussing Splunk or its products or services or your role in the company.
-In general, before making any external communication or disclosure relating to Splunk, we should consult our External Communications Policy and our Social Media Best Practices Policy
+Be thoughtful before posting opinions or information about Splunk on the internet, including social media.
+Even if the information is not confidential, the statements may be unintentionally attributed to Splunk.
+Avoid making personal comments or providing personal opinions that may be seen as an endorsement by, or attributable to, Splunk.
+Do not speak on behalf of Splunk unless you have been specifically authorized to do so.
+We should never discuss Splunk or third-party confidential information on social media or elsewhere.
+We should never discuss Splunk with the press, investors or analysts unless we’ve been explicitly authorized to do so by Corporate Communications or Investor Relations.
+Get approval from your manager and Corporate Communications or Investor Relations before accepting any public speaking engagement where you will be discussing Splunk, its products or services, or your role.
+In addition, before making any external communication or disclosure relating to Splunk, we should consult our Insider Trading Policy, External Communications Policy and our Social Media Policy.

 Security and Data Protection Obligations